 Watch my video of how I’m preparing a classic quiche dough in my fabulous KitchenAid Stand Mixer Mini!

-Also check out my smoked mackerel main course with lentils, sour cream, watercress and poached egg!
+Then also check out my smoked mackerel main course with lentils, sour cream, watercress and poached egg!
 Or how about another fish quiche: my quiche with smoked haddock and spinach!

 - 6 oz plain flour (170 g)